 Soon after Ellie was born, Melanie opened a Registered Education Savings Plan (RESP) and began investing for her daughter’s education.
 Over the years, Melanie contributed a total of $50,000 to the plan.
-She also received a total of $7,200 CESG (Canada Education Savings Grant) matching contributions into the plan.
-After enjoying moderate investment success, the value of the plan reached $82,200, consisting of $25,000 investment growth within the plan.
+She also received $7,200 CESG (Canada Education Savings Grant) matching contributions into the plan.
+After enjoying moderate investment success, the value of the plan reached $82,200.
 However, Ellie, now age 25, is happy with her current job and is certain she will not pursue postsecondary education.
 As such, Melanie has decided to collapse the RESP.
 What happens to the money in the plan?

 Many Canadian parents and grandparents plan to cover at least some portion of costs related to their child’s/grandchild’s post-secondary education.
 This typically involves contributing to an RESP.
 Postsecondary education, such as college or university, can help open the door to a variety of career options, higher earnings potential and rewarding occupations.
 But there’s no guarantee that a child will want to pursue higher education.
 So what happens if they don’t?
 More precisely, what happens to the money inside your RESP if your child decides not to pursue a qualifying postsecondary education program?